rackerlabs/docs-developer-blog/_posts/2018-12-07-oracle-general-ledger.md

 This program submits another program that only handles posting the batches.

-You can track errors and unprocessed batches by using one of the following methods either by checking the details of the Posting Execution Report, or by running the following query:
+You can track errors and unprocessed batches by checking the details of the Posting Execution Report or running the following query:

     SELECT count(*)
      FROM GL_JE_BATCHES